Ozempic Lawsuit 2023 Update

 Health problems related to Ozempic and semaglutide include:

-- Thyroid cancer
+- Pancreatic cancer

-Surgery may be needed to remove the gallbladder.
+These health issues can be serious and even life-threatening in some cases.
+Surgery may even be needed in some instances to help with the side effects.
 In severe cases, health complications related to Ozempic may lead to wrongful death.

-Eligibility for an Ozempic Gallbladder Lawsuit
+Eligibility for an Ozempic Lawsuit

 You may qualify to file an Ozempic lawsuit if you or a loved one: